N°07 — Sub-Hub Trade Bids

-Roofing Bids & Bid Invitations for Subcontractors
+Roofing Bids for Subcontractors

 Roofing bid opportunities are not limited to one phrase.
 Public owners and general contractors describe the same work as roofing, reroof, roof replacement, TPO, membrane, built-up roof, shingles, flashing, coping, insulation, underlayment, gutters, or leak repair work.
 A useful roofing bid page has to watch those terms together, not as separate searches.